seanf316/PC-Haven/README.md

 `As a Developer, I can create documentation, so that fellow developers can understand what the site is and how it was built`

-This epic is for all document related stories and tasks that are needed to document the software development lifecycle of the application.
-It aims to deliver quality documentation, explaining all stages of development and necessary information on running, deploying and using the application.
+This epic is for all document-related stories and tasks that are needed to document the software development lifecycle of the application.
+It aims to deliver quality documentation, explaining all stages of development and necessary information on running, deploying, and using the application.

 [Back to top &uarr;](#contents)